Boston taxi drivers sue city over ride-hailing services

 BOSTON (AP) — A group of Boston taxi drivers is suing the city, saying officials have violated their rights by allowing online ride-hailing services such as Uber and Lyft to operate without following the same rules taxis do.

-A city spokeswoman said officials hadn’t received the complaint Friday and will review it.
+A city spokeswoman said officials hadn’t received the complaint Friday and officials will review it.
 A city advisory commission has been examining the regulations.

 The lawsuit also challenges proposed state rules to have the Department of Public Utilities regulate ride-hailing services as “transportation network companies.”
 The legislature hasn’t approved the proposal.
 The lawsuit asks a judge to stop the state from enacting it.